fastspringexamples/fastspring-node-account-creation/index.md

 ```

 Inside our processor endpoint we’ll add the code needed to get the customer data from the order.completed event.
 As we just said, we know that the data will be under the **data.customer** object key.
-We will key our customers by their **account**Id and add the customer information to that object.
+We will key our customers by their **accountId** and add the customer information to that object.

 ```